 Blues — It is not unusual for a color that looks very blue on your screen to print with a purple tint to it.
 To avoid this issue, make sure that there is at least a 30% difference in your cyan and magenta values.

 Black – If you are using large patches of black in backgrounds or images, it is best to use a rich black.
 Rich black is comprised of some portion of cyan, magenta, yellow, and black.
 If you use just 100% black for large black backgrounds, they will tend to print a muddy gray color.
 We recommend the following values:

 When using a rich black, be sure to use the same values for all graphics, backgrounds, and text.
 While you will not see a difference on your computer screen, the blacks will print differently so it is important to consider this when you prepare your files for printing.

 When you prepare your files for printing, it must be submitted as a PDF file.
 A high-resolution PDF file will embed all fonts and graphics.
 That way, you are assured that fonts and graphics will print as you see them on your computer.
 Macintosh users can save documents as PDF files from within most programs.
-PC users should go to PDF Files for information on how to create PDF files.
+PC users should go to our article, Create a PDF File, for information on how to create PDF files.